The Georgia TBI Guy

 Traumatic Brain Injuries

-A traumatic brain injury (TBI) occurs when the head suffers a severe blow.
+A traumatic brain injury (TBI) occurs when the head suffers a severe trauma, damaging the brain.
 There are two types of TBI: open head injuries and closed head injuries.
 With an open head injury, the skull is penetrated by an object.
-A closed head injury occurs when the brain is forced against the skull, causing it to suffer an injury.
+A closed head injury occurs when the brain is forced against the skull, causing it to suffer damage.
 Both can result from a workplace accident, and both can have extremely severe complications like permanent cognitive impairment, loss of motor functions, permanent disability, and death.

 Accidents that Cause Traumatic Brain Injuries

 Any time the head suffers an impact, the victim can suffer a TBI.
-A few types of accident that can result in a TBI include:
+A few types of accidents that can result in a TBI include:

 - Vehicle collisions; and